cycle/docs/basic/no-annotations.md

 # Using ORM without Annotations
-You are able to use the ORM engine without annotations.
-You can either declare mapping schema via configuration or use cycle/schema-builder extension to compile it on a fly via OOP wrappers.
+You can use the ORM engine without annotations.
+You can either declare a mapping schema via configuration or use the cycle/schema-builder extension to compile it on the fly via OOP wrappers.

 ## Examples
-There are multiple examples of using ORM with manually defined mapping schema:
+There are multiple examples of using the ORM with manually defined mapping schema:
 - https://github.com/cycle/docs/blob/master/advanced/manual.md
 - https://github.com/cycle/docs/blob/master/advanced/dynamic-schema.md
 - https://github.com/cycle/docs/blob/master/advanced/schema-builder.md
 - https://github.com/cycle/docs/blob/master/advanced/active-record.md

 ## Quick Sample
-We can demonstrate how to create ORM instance which maps objects `User` and `Profile` with `HasOne` relation between them.
+We can demonstrate how to create an ORM instance which maps objects `User` and `Profile` with a `HasOne` relation between them.
-Such setup does not require any caching as schema defined via code:
+Such setup does not require any caching as the schema is defined in code:

 ```php
 <?php declare(strict_types=1);